50 Interesting & Fun Facts About Indiana State to Know

 5. The Indiana State Seal depicts its history even before statehood

-6. Indiana is known as the crossroads of America
+6. Indiana is known as the Crossroads of America

 7. The University of Notre Dame is in Indiana